Return of the Jedi: Post-production

 Lucasfilm encountered problems when it tested the film in a commercial theater.
 Lucas and his employees could not hear many of the sound effects they had mixed.
 To make matters worse, the background noise in the theater muffled the majority of the film's sound, which played through the theater's normal commercial sound system.
 Many theaters at the time had poor room acoustics with mono sound.
-Lucas would solve the problem by creating a new cinema audio company, THX, and ensuring that all theaters playing his movies would use the new system.
+Lucas would later solve this problem by founding a cinema audio certification company, THX, and ensuring that all theaters playing his films used a sound system that THX developed.

 Meanwhile, special effects work at ILM quickly stretched the company to its operational limits.
-While the R&D work and experience gained from the previous two films in the trilogy allowed for increased efficiency, this was offset by the desire to have the closing film raise the bar set by each of these films.
+While the experience gained from the previous two films allowed for increased efficiency, this was offset by the desire to have the closing film raise the bar set by each of these films.
 A compounding factor was the intention of several departments of ILM to either take on other film work or decrease staff during slow cycles.
-Instead, as soon as production began, the entire company found it necessary to remain running 20 hours a day on six-day weeks in order to meet their goals by April 1, 1983.
-Of about 900 special effects shots, all VistaVision optical effects remained in-house, since ILM was the only company capable of using the format, while about 400 4-perf opticals were subcontracted to outside effects houses.
-Progress on the opticals was severely delayed for a time when ILM rejected about 100000 ft of film when the film perforations failed image registration and steadiness tests.
+Instead, as soon as production began, the entire company found it necessary to remain running 20 hours a day on six-day weeks in order to meet its goals by April 1, 1983.
+In total, ILM created about 900 special effects shots for Return of the Jedi.

 Music

 John Williams composed the film's musical score and performed it with the London Symphony Orchestra.
 Orchestration credits also include Thomas Newman.
 The initial release of the film's soundtrack was on the RSO Records label in the United States.
-Sony Classical Records acquired the rights to the original trilogy scores in 2004 after gaining the rights to release the prequel trilogy soundtracks (The Phantom Menace and Attack of the Clones).
+In 2004, Sony Classical Records acquired the rights to both the original trilogy scores and to the soundtracks for the prequel films The Phantom Menace and Attack of the Clones.
 In the same year, Sony Classical re-pressed the 1997 RCA Victor release of Return of the Jedi along with the other two films in the trilogy.
-The set was released with the new artwork mirroring the first DVD release of the film.
-Despite the Sony digital re-mastering, which minimally improved the sound heard only on high-end stereos, this 2004 release is essentially the same as the 1997 RCA Victor release.
+This set was released with new artwork mirroring the first DVD release of the film.
+Despite the digital re-mastering, which minimally improved the sound heard only on high-end stereos, the 2004 release has been described as essentially the same as the 1997 RCA Victor release.